Keeping Children Safe in Education (KCSIE): summary

-- Children may become trapped as they or their families may be threatened with violence and they may be trapped or coerced into debt or carrying weapons, or they carry them as a form of protection
+- Children may become trapped as they or their families may be threatened with violence and they may be trapped or coerced into debt or carrying weapons, or begin to carry them as a form of protection

-- Children involved in criminal exploitation need to be treated as victims themselves (particularly older children), even though they may commit crimes themselves
+- Children involved in criminal exploitation need to be recognised and treated as victims (particularly older children, whose vulnerability is often not recognised by adults), even though they may commit crimes themselves

 In relation to CSE, staff should also know:

 - The types of activities that it covers, including physical contact and non-contact activities